Lemon Curd-Filled Angel Food Cake

 - Line bottom of tunnel with strawberries.
 Spoon mascarpone mixture over berries; top with remaining lemon curd.
 Replace cake top; refrigerate, covered, at least 4 hours or overnight.

-- For glaze, in a small bowl, mix confectioners' sugar, lemon peel and enough juice to reach desired consistency.
+- For glaze, in a small bowl, mix confectioners' sugar, lemon zest and enough juice to reach desired consistency.
 Unwrap cake; spread glaze over top, allowing some to drip down sides.
 Refrigerate until serving.
-Yield: 16 servings.